 This Almond White Chocolate Matcha Cookies recipe is actually adapted from my previous Almond Chocolate Chunk Cookies.
 I add some matcha powder to bring the new flavor to the classic cookies.
 In addition, I substitute the bitter-sweet chocolate chunks with white chocolate to complement the flavor.
 Matcha and white chocolate really bring the classic chocolate chip cookies to a new level.

 I love how a few tablespoons of matcha powder brings its characteristic bitter earthy flavor to the cookies.
 You can definitely omit the white chocolate if you are not a fan.
 The matcha cookie batter itself is really delicious even without the white chocolate.
 However, I recommend putting the white chocolate simply because the sweetness of white chocolate actually balances out the bitter taste of these cookies well.

 Tips for Making Almond White Chocolate Matcha Cookies

 1. Cream the butter properly

 Creaming is the process of mixing butter and sugar together to ensure even distribution of the butter through the cookie dough.
-It introduces air to the mixture and helping it to rise, hence creating lighter texture and finer crumb to your cookies.
-Creaming butter and sugar properly also increases the volume of your cookie dough which equals to more cookies.
+It introduces air to the mixture and helps it to rise, hence creating a lighter texture and finer crumb to your cookies.
+Creaming butter and sugar properly also increases the volume of your cookie dough which equals more cookies.

 2. Choose the right matcha

 Please note that matcha comes in both ceremonial-grade and culinary-grade.
 Ceremonial-grade is considered higher quality and should be used for drinking.
-Meanwhile, the culinary-grade powder is intended for baking and cooking purposes.
+Meanwhile, the culinary grade matcha is intended for baking and cooking purposes.